- Nuclear Power

 Join us in building a healthy environment and promoting sensible security policies.
 Make a donation to Oregon PSR today

 The Hanford Nuclear Reservation is a 586-square mile site, about half the size of Rhode Island, on the Columbia River in southeastern Washington.
 Is it owned by the federal government and operated by the US Department of Energy.
 Hanford is a former nuclear weapons facility that produced plutonium for atomic bombs.
 It was one of three sites in the US that worked on the Manhattan Project in 1943.
 Plutonium for “Fat Man,” the atomic bomb that devastated Nagasaki on August 9th, 1945, came from Hanford.
 This bomb killed over 80,000 people, mostly civilians.
-This figure in no way included families that suffered cancer generations later.
+This figure does not include families that suffered cancer generations later.

 Hanford is the most contaminated nuclear site in the Western Hemisphere.
 Its radioactive and toxic wastes pose serious health and environmental threats to the Northwest.
 In 1987, Hanford’s plutonium-production mission ended.
 Hanford is now the world’s largest environmental cleanup project.
 Cleanup is estimated to cost $130 billion and take over one hundred years.
 Find out more about the urgent need for Hanford cleanup.